German police scour a western city for a knife attacker who killed 3 at a community festival

-SOLINGEN, Germany — (AP) — Special police units on Saturday joined the search for an unknown man who carried out a stabbing attack at a crowded festival in the western German city of Solingen, killing three people and wounding at least eight others, five of them seriously.
+SOLINGEN, Germany — (AP) — Special police units on Saturday joined the search for an unknown knifeman who cut the throats of revelers at a crowded festival in the western German city of Solingen, killing three people and wounding at least eight others, four of them seriously.

+A 15-year-old boy was arrested early Saturday.
+Police said he was suspected of knowing about the planned attack and failing to inform authorities, but he was not the attacker.

 Markus Caspers, from the counterterrorism section of the public prosecutors office, told a news conference on Saturday that authorities have not found the perpetrator.
-He said a terrorist motivation could not be ruled out.

-A 15-year-old boy was arrested early Saturday.
-Police said he was suspected of knowing about the planned attack and not informing authorities, but he was not the attacker.

-“The police are currently conducting a large-scale search for the perpetrator,” police said in a statement.
-“Both victims and witnesses are currently being questioned,” they said.
+“So far we have not been able to identify a motive, but looking at the overall circumstances, we cannot rule out” the possibility of terrorism, Caspers said, though he did not offer further details.

 “Last night our hearts were torn apart.
 We in Solingen are full of horror and grief.
 What happened yesterday in our city has hardly let any of us sleep,” the mayor of Solingen, Tim Kurzbach, said, speaking to reporters on Saturday near the scene of the attack.